kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated Coffee shop website using HTML CSS and JavaScript
+Animated Coffee shop website built using HTML CSS and JavaScript